pnpm/rfcs/text/0001-workspace-consistent-versions.md

 ## Summary

-Instead of every workspace package declaring a version range on a dependency, a new `workspace-consistent` version specifier protocol would allow packages to delegate to a range defined at the root `package.json`.
+Instead of every workspace package declaring a version range on a dependency, a new `workspace-consistent:` version specifier protocol would allow packages to delegate to a range defined at the root `package.json`.

 ## Motivation